 The QCA therefore concludes that there is no evidence of an exercise of monopoly power.
-The QCA recommends that Gold Coast Water's future pricing decisions consider the balance of revenues being earned from water and sewerage to avoid over-recoveries in either service.
+The QCA suggests that Gold Coast Water's future pricing decisions consider the balance of revenues being earned from water and sewerage to avoid over-recoveries in either service.
+In its submission on the Draft Report, Gold Coast Water stated this view will be explored further in conjunction with the review of pricing principles currently being undertaken by the QCA.